Understanding Workers Compensation Claims on Long Island

 Trends in Claim Frequency and Severity

-• Claim frequency has slightly decreased in some industries due to improved safety regulations and training.
+Claim Frequency: There has been a slight decrease in some industries due to improved safety regulations and training.

-• Severity of claims has increased in certain sectors, with more complex injuries requiring longer recovery times.
+Severity of Claims: The severity of claims has increased in certain sectors, with more complex injuries requiring longer recovery times.

 Employers are adapting by investing in safety technology and wellness programs to address these trends.